-Ruiz-Junco, also known as Dr. NRJ, works in the areas of social theory, social psychology, sociology of emotions, social movements, and qualitative methodology.
+Ruiz-Junco works in the areas of social theory, social psychology, sociology of emotions, social movements, and qualitative methodology.
 Her numerous publications in these areas examine the topics of self, identity, emotion, empathy, and social interaction.
-She has a long-standing interest in interpretive theories.
-She is co-editor of Updating Charles H. Cooley: Contemporary Perspectives on a Sociological Classic (Routledge, forthcoming 2018).
-To learn more about her work, please visit her personal website: http://www.cla.auburn.edu/nataliaruizjunco/
+She has a long-standing interest in interpretive and pragmatist theories.
+She is co-editor of Updating Charles H. Cooley: Contemporary Perspectives on a Sociological Classic (Routledge, 2019), and of the Routledge International Handbook of Interactionism (Routledge, forthcoming).
+She is a member of the Editorial Board of Social Movement Studies.
+To learn more about her work, please visit her personal website:http://www.cla.auburn.edu/nataliaruizjunco/

 - Ruiz-Junco, Natalia, and Baptiste Brossard.
-Forthcoming.
+2019.
 “Cooley and the Sociological Canon: An Enigmatic Case.”
 In Updating Charles H. Cooley: Contemporary Perspectives on a Sociological Classic, edited by N. Ruiz-Junco and B. Brossard.

 - Ruiz-Junco, Natalia.
 2017.
 “Advancing the Sociology of Empathy: A Proposal” Symbolic Interaction